dk1242/dk1242.github.io/_posts/2025-05-27-Rendering-1M-spheres-4 Frustum Culling and LOD.md

 	}
 }
 ```
-Now, for drawing the spheres we need different LODs Instance Positions which we can pass through different draw calls.
-Here, we just have 3 LODs, so, with 3 draw calls instead of 1, it will not cause a significant drop in our rendering performance.
+To draw the spheres now, we need different LOD instance positions, which can be passed through separate draw calls.
+Since we only have three LODs, using three draw calls instead of one will not significantly impact the rendering performance
-Inside our Draw function, we will create 3 instance VBO for 3 different LODs and call the `glDrawElementsInstanced` with the current LOD instancePositions size.
+Inside our Draw function, we will create three instance VBOs for three different LODs and call `glDrawElementsInstanced` with the size of the current LOD instance positions.
 ```cpp
 void Mesh::Draw(...){
 	...